 Finding Clarity in the In-Between

-A midday prayer for when you're standing at a crossroads and don't yet know which way to turn.
-This guide helps you bring your uncertainty to Jesus and listen for direction.
+A midday prayer guide for when you're standing at a crossroads and aren't quite sure which way forward.
+This guide invites you to bring your uncertainty directly to Jesus, who doesn't need you to have it all figured out before you approach him.

 Midday